 What is glaucoma?

+Glaucoma is one of the most common causes of legal blindness in the world.
 At first, people with glaucoma lose side (peripheral) vision.
-But if the disease is not treated, vision loss may get worse.
+But if the disease isn't treated, vision loss may get worse.
 This can lead to total blindness over time.

 There are three types of glaucoma.